Forward Feynman-Kac type representation for semilinear nonconservative Partial Differential Equations: Appendix

 \subsection{Proof of technicalities of Section \ref{SFK}}

 We give in this section the proof of Lemma \ref{lem:RecolSol}. \begin{proof}[Proof of Lemma \ref{lem:RecolSol}] We only prove the direct implication since the converse follows easier with similar arguments.
-Without restriction of generality, we can assume that $ T = N \tau$ for some integer $N \in \N$.
 The aim is to prove, for all $n \in \{1,\cdots,N\}$,

 We are going to proceed by induction on $n$.
 For $n = 1$, formula \eqref{eq:Induc} follows from \eqref{eq:HypInduc} by taking $k = 0$.
 We suppose now that $(H_{n-1})$ holds for some integer $n \ge 1$.
 Then, by taking $t = (n-1)\tau$ in the first line equation of \eqref{eq:Induc}, it follows immediately that